pyro2927/GKLCubeViewController/README.md

 ### Introduction

 This is custom container controller that lets you navigate through a series of child view controllers represented as sides of a cube that you swipe/pan to rotate to navigate from one view to another.
-This is a simplied user interface rendition of the user interface popularized by the [WeatherCube](http://www.weathercube.com) app.
+This is a simplied user interface rendition of the user interface popularized by the [WeatherCube](http://www.weathercube.com) app (except this rotates the entire view, not just a portion of a view).

 ### How To Use